 The first NERCT series event in 2022 was held on April, 26th, focusing on the deradicalisation and reintegration process of terrorists and bandits in Nigeria.
-You can listen to the presentations of Dr. Jimam Lar, Assoc.
-Prof. Wilfred Terlumun Uji and Dr. Uju Agomoh below.
+Please contact us to listen to the presentations of Dr. Jimam Lar, Assoc.
+Prof. Wilfred Terlumun Uji and Dr. Uju Agomoh.
 To receive information on the event series, please contact us by e-mail at info(at)nerct.com and you can also follow us on Twitter: @NERCT2022.

 In a little less than 24 hours, NERCT 2016 will kick off in Abuja, Nigeria, including presentations, training sessions and workshops by Dr Chiedozie Okoro, Associate Professor at Lagos University, Dr. Emmanus Nonyeze Odikaesieme, Group Chairman/Managing Consultant of Salemma Industrial Ltd. as well as MOSECON’s Yan St-Pierre, Nik Wright and Uzoma I. Kingsley.
 Topics include “The Implication of youth restiveness/militancy, oil theft and pipeline vandalism in Niger Delta Region”, “Panpsychism & the challenge of security management in the contemporary world”, “Boko Haram as an African menace: Examining its expansion as ISWAP across west and north Africa”, “Stop Strategy Emergency Responders “, and a workshop on counter-terrorism “Going beyond weapons and Continue reading Just one more day to go before NERCT 2016 begins